jtpotato/firetrace/README.md

 <img src="./assets/banner.svg" alt="Firetrace Logo" />

 # About
 Firetrace is an AI model and web interface that predicts the severity of bushfire events at a nationwide scale, by using projected weather data.
-It uses a deep neural network trained on data from BOM weather observatories around the country, NASA’s MODIS satellite as well as time information to represent seasonality and climate change trends.
+It uses a deep neural network trained on data from BOM weather observatories around the country, NASA’s MODIS satellite and the Southern Oscillation Index as well as time information to represent seasonality and climate change trends.

-Launching: 21/07/2023
+Launching: 3/08/2023

 ![A diagram of the shape of the model.](./assets/Schematic.jpg) A diagram of the shape of the model.